Highlights From Three Decades Of Charlie Murphy’s Comedy Career

 — Peter Sciretta (@slashfilm) April 12, 2017

-While Charlie Murphy’s role in The Player’s Club wasn’t huge but it was memorable.
+While Charlie Murphy’s role in The Player’s Club wasn’t huge, but it was memorable.
 Charlie played the role of Brooklyn.
 A man who was always up in the strip club.
 The Player’s Club was Ice Cube’s directorial debut and it turns out that he would cast Charlie Murphy in a few more projects including Lottery Ticket and the Are We There Yet television series.

 CB4